Drawstrings and flexibility in the Geroch conjecture: Preliminaries

 We refer to $(Y,d^Y)$ as {\emph{created from $(X,d^X)$ by pulling $\sigma$ to a point}}.
 In the case where $(X,d^X)$ carries an integral current structure, such as the case of a Riemannian manifold, an associated structure is induced on the pulled-string space, see \cite{BDS} for details.

 The next task is to articulate a principle that allows us to estimate the intrinsic flat distance between our constructions and pulled-string spaces.
 The following definition describes, in robust terms, situations where a string is being drawn to a point over a sequence of spaces. \begin{definition}\cite{BDS,BS} Let $(M,\G)$ be an oriented closed Riemannian manifold with a given compactly embedded curve $\sigma\subset M$.
-A sequence of oriented closed Riemannian manifolds $\{(N_i,\G_i)\}_{i=1}^\infty$ is said to {\emph{scrunch $\sigma$ down to a point}} if there exists compact subsets $U_i\subset N_i$ and numbers $\varepsilon_i,\delta_i,H_i>0$ which satisfy the following for all $i=1,2,\dots$: \begin{enumerate}[(i)]\updatetag \item $(N_i\setminus U_i,\G_i)$ is isometric to $(M\setminus B^\G(\sigma,\delta_i),\G)$, \item $\vol(U_i,\G_i)\leq\vol\left(B^\G(\sigma,\delta_i),\G\right)(1+\varepsilon_i)$ and $\vol(N_i,\G_i)\leq\vol\left(M,\G\right)(1+\varepsilon_i)$, \item $\diam(U_i,\G_i)\leq H_i,$\footnote{In \cite{BDS,BS}, there is an extra stipulation that $2\delta_i<H_i$.
+A sequence of oriented closed Riemannian manifolds $\{(N_i,\G_i)\}_{i=1}^\infty$ is said to {\emph{scrunch $\sigma$ down to a point}} if there exists compact subsets $U_i\subset N_i$ and numbers $\varepsilon_i,\delta_i,H_i>0$ which satisfy the following for all $i=1,2,\dots$: \begin{enumerate}[(i)] \item $(N_i\setminus U_i,\G_i)$ is isometric to $(M\setminus B^\G(\sigma,\delta_i),\G)$, \item $\vol(U_i,\G_i)\leq\vol\left(B^\G(\sigma,\delta_i),\G\right)(1+\varepsilon_i)$ and $\vol(N_i,\G_i)\leq\vol\left(M,\G\right)(1+\varepsilon_i)$, \item $\diam(U_i,\G_i)\leq H_i,$\footnote{In \cite{BDS,BS}, there is an extra stipulation that $2\delta_i<H_i$.
 If one has a sequence scrunching a curve $\sigma$ to a point in the sense of Definition \ref{def:scrunch}, one may achieve this extra condition by re-choosing $H_i$ to be $\max\{3\delta_i,\diam(U_i,\G_i)\}$.} \end{enumerate} with $\varepsilon_i,\delta_i,H_i\to0$ as $i\to\infty$. \end{definition}

-It is a fundamental observation of Basilio-Dodziuk-Sormani \cite{BDS} that sequences which scrunch curves to a point must converge to a pulled-string space.
+It is a fundamental observation of Basilio--Dodziuk--Sormani \cite{BDS} that sequences which scrunch curves to a point must converge to a pulled-string space.

 \begin{theorem}\cite[Theorem 2.5]{BS} Let $(M,\G)$ be an oriented closed Riemannian manifold with a given compactly embedded curve $\sigma\subset M$.
-If a sequence of oriented closed Riemannian manifolds $\{(N_i,\G_i)\}_{i=1}^\infty$ scrunches $\sigma$ to a point, then $(N_i,\G_i)$ converges to the space created from $(M,\G)$ by pulling $\sigma$ to a point in both the Gromov-Hausdorff and intrinsic flat senses. \end{theorem}
+If a sequence of oriented closed Riemannian manifolds $\{(N_i,\G_i)\}_{i=1}^\infty$ scrunches $\sigma$ to a point, then $(N_i,\G_i)$ converges to the space created from $(M,\G)$ by pulling $\sigma$ to a point in both the Gromov--Hausdorff and intrinsic flat senses. \end{theorem}